DavidAnson/markdownlint/CONTRIBUTING.md

 contributions must be your own and released under that license.
 Code you add should be an original work and should not be copied from elsewhere.
 Taking code from a different project, Stack Overflow, or the like is not allowed.
-The use of tools such as GitHub Copilot that generate code from other projects is not allowed.
+The use of tools such as GitHub Copilot, ChatGPT, LLMs (large language models), etc. that incorporate code from other projects is not allowed.

 Thank you!